Boris Zemelman

-Boris Valery Zemelman (born September 10, 1967) is an American neuroscientist who is one of the pioneers of optogenetics.
+Boris Valery Zemelman (born September 10, 1967) is an American neuroscientist and one of the pioneers of optogenetics.

 Personal life

 Boris Zemelman, at the age of ten, immigrated to the United States with his parents Valery and Evelina Zemelman, and lived in Wilton, Connecticut.
 He graduated from Wilton High School, and for his excellent academic performance was awarded Charles G. Mortimer Scholarships.

-He studied Biochemistry at Stanford University, where he received his Doctorate with a dissertation on purification and characterization of a novel mammalian recombinase under professor I. Robert Lehman.
+He studied biochemistry at Stanford University, where he received his Doctorate with a dissertation on purification and characterization of a novel mammalian recombinase under professor I. Robert Lehman.